Rekihyt/Sifu/README.md

 # Sifu, A Concatenative Language Based on Tries

-See some examples here: [https://sifu-lang.pages.dev/playground](playground)
+See some examples here: [playground](https://sifu-lang.pages.dev/playground)

 ---

+### About

+Sifu is a Turing-incomplete programming language based on concatenative pattern matching.
+It aims to fill a niche for solving problems with finite time/ memory requirements.
+Any program in Sifu will terminate, making it easier to reason about its effects.
+This also provides the possibility of proving arbitrary things about programs for safety-critical software, as the halting problem doesn't apply.

+---

 ### Main Ideas

-  - Computation is a pattern match
+  - Computation is an ordered pattern match.
+Ordering is important, because it ensures there is always a clear path to completion.

-  - No turing completeness, everything terminates by matching entries whose index in the map is less than (or recursive/equal, but with structural simplification) until a fixed point (any remaining indices contain no more matches).
+  - No turing completeness, everything terminates by matching entries whose index in the map is less than (or recursive/equal, but with structural recursion) until a fixed point (any remaining indices contain no more matches).

   - Everything is a pattern map (like tries, but lookups have to deal with sub-lookups)